-- Any additional cost information not included in PJM's submission forms, including ongoing capital expenditures: - ACE has no additional cost information.
-At this time, we do not anticipate ongoing capital expenditures. - For the cost estimates submitted via PJM's submission forms, the cost estimate classification and expected accuracy range consistent with AACE International standards: - on the 1200 MW cable carrying offshore wind with capacity factor amounts to about in annual losses. - The physical life and/or economic life (i.e., length over which the facility will request cost recovery) of the facilities: - ACE anticipates an initial overall - A description of each cost structure proposed for the project, including cost containment mechanisms and cost recovery approach: - ACE proposes to incorporate these assets into its existing transmission formula rate through its annual capital addition process.
+The physical life and/or economic life (i.e., length over which the facility will request cost recovery) of the facilities:

+ACE anticipates an initial overall life of

+- A description of each cost structure proposed for the project, including cost containment mechanisms and cost recovery approach: - ACE proposes to incorporate these assets into its existing transmission formula rate through its annual capital addition process.
 This will be regulated cost recovery through ACE's FERC approved formula rate.
-ACE proposes - If a fixed revenue requirement is being requested, files specifying the annual revenue requirements over the economic life of the proposal.
+ACE proposes no cost containment mechanisms at this time. - If a fixed revenue requirement is being requested, files specifying the annual revenue requirements over the economic life of the proposal.
 Similar to the proposed cost cap mechanisms submitted to PJM, please include proposed contractual revenue requirement commitment language to be included in the Designated Entity Agreement.
 The Contractual revenue requirement commitment language must be identical to that submitted in the PJM Competitive Proposal Template.